 “Why don’t you fire a few shots aimed single shot?”

-Janice slid the skeletal shoulder stock out and locked it in place.
+Janice slid the skeletal shoulder stock out of its recess and locked it in place.
 Then she aimed carefully two handed, her support hand under the round flashlight attached near the front of the barrel.
 She squeezed off a shot.
 Her gun made a sound as of someone spitting and one of the shopping-bag targets quivered.

 “Wow!” said Janice.
 “I wondered why you didn’t caution me to put something in my ears.
 Even as close as I am I barely heard a sound.”